 Development of research skills in chemistry through a semester-long intensive laboratory project.
 Emphasis on laboratory work focusing on advanced synthetic techniques and spectroscopic characterization.
 Scientific writing, oral presentation skills and use of the chemical literature are also stressed.
 Six hours of laboratory and one hour of class.
 (Writing-intensive.)
 (Oral Presentations.)
 Prerequisite, 265 or 270.
 Maximum enrollment, 12.
 The Department.

 Spectroscopy and synthesis.
 Exploration of advanced techniques in spectroscopic identification of organic compounds, including mass spectrometry and two-dimensional NMR spectroscopy.
 Study of strategies for the synthesis of complex molecules with examples taken from the primary chemical literature.
 Offered in alternate years.
-Next offered Spring 2015.
+Next offered Fall 2016.
 Prerequisite, 255.
-Rosenstein.
+I Rosenstein.

 Advanced Organic Chemistry II.

 Physical Organic Chemistry.
 Study of structure and bonding in organic compounds, stereochemistry and conformational analysis, the mechanisms of organic reactions and free radical chemistry with an emphasis on the exploration of experimental methods for probing reaction mechanisms.
 Taught primarily through readings from the primary literature.
+Prerequisite, 255.
 Offered in alternate years.
-Next offered Spring 2016.
-Prerequisite, 255.
+Next offered Spring 2018.

 423S Advanced Inorganic Chemistry.